WeiyanSun/computational-optimization/README.txt

-This is a course I have taken in Fall 2016.
+This is a course taught by Prof. Ned Dimitrov on solving complex computational optimization problems in a real-world environment.
-A course on solving complex computational optimization problems in a real-world environment.
+I have taken this course in Fall 2016.

 Entirely Python.